 Juris Doctor/Master of Arts in Transformational Leadership (JD/MATL)

-Seattle University School of Law, the Pacific Northwest's most diverse law school, educates great lawyers to be powerful advocates for justice.
-The school enrolls about 800 students representing more than 250 undergraduate schools and drawn from the top third of the national law school applicant pool.
-The law school offers a rigorous curriculum, outstanding teacher-scholars, and exceptional lawyering skills training from the country's No. 1. ranked Legal Writing Program, clinics, and externships that provide real-world experience.
-The School of Law also offers a variety of joint degrees with the Albers School of Business and Economics, the College of Arts and Sciences, and the School of Theology and Ministry.
+Seattle University School of Law, the Pacific Northwest’s largest and most diverse law school, is dedicated to the twin goals of academic excellence and education for justice.
+The school enrolls more than 1,000 students representing more than 250 undergraduate schools and drawn from the top third of the national law school applicant pool.
+The only Washington law school with an evening program geared to meet the needs of working professionals, the school offers more than 100 courses during the fall, spring and summer terms and allows students to focus in one of 14 areas of interest, ranging from business law and estate planning to intellectual property and criminal practice.
+The School of Law also offers four joint degrees with the Albers School of Business and Economics and three joint degrees with the College of Arts and Sciences.

-Seattle University School of Law is the Washington law school with a part-time program and flexible schedules geared to meet the needs of working professionals.
-Entering students may begin legal studies in the summer or in the fall, take classes in the day or evening, and complete their first year in 9, 12, or 15 months, as described below.
-Students can choose to attend year-round and complete law school in 2 ½ years.
+An especially distinctive feature of our law program is its flexible schedule.
+Entering students may begin legal studies in the summer or in the fall, take classes in the day or evening, and complete their first year in 9, 12, or 15 months, as described below:

 Full-time Summer Entry